karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

 ### Introduction

 I never bothered to learn [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) so that I could be really fluent with it.
-If I needed anything beyond basic Bash stuff I immediately used [Python](https://www.python.org/) in command line scripting.
+If I needed anything beyond basic Bash stuff I immediately used [Python](https://www.python.org/) in command-line scripting.

-I'm currently implementing my Clojure simple server again, this time using Integrant library.
-In this new version I implemented three data stores: CSV, AWS DynamoDB and Postgres.
+I'm currently implementing my Clojure simple server again, this time using the [Integrant](https://github.com/weavejester/integrant) library.
+In this new version, I implemented three data stores: CSV, AWS DynamoDB, and Postgres.
 I had already implemented importing development data into DynamoDB (using Python), this time I used [Babashka](https://github.com/borkdude/Babashka) to import development data into Postgres - mainly just to have an excuse to try if I could replace Python with Clojure when scripting something with Bash.

-The scripts can be found in my [clojure git](https://github.com/karimarttila/clojure) repo in directory [postgres](https://github.com/karimarttila/clojure/tree/master/webstore-demo/integrant-simple-server/postgres).
+The scripts can be found in my [Clojure git](https://github.com/karimarttila/clojure) repo in directory [postgres](https://github.com/karimarttila/clojure/tree/master/webstore-demo/integrant-simple-server/postgres).

 ### Developing with Babashka